NightscoutFoundation/dataxfer/README.md

 Once created, you can go to https://www.openhumans.org/direct-sharing/projects/manage/ and click on the project name.
 You will find your `client_id` and`client_secret` here.

-(You can't reuse the IDs for the project/app running on Heroku, because Open Humans requires OAuth2 projects to register their redirect_uri.)

-For more instructions on OAuth2 setup, go to: https://www.openhumans.org/direct-sharing/oauth2-setup/
+For more information on OAuth2 setup, go to: https://www.openhumans.org/direct-sharing/oauth2-setup/

 #### 2. Install Dependencies